FREQUENTLY ASKED QUESTIONS

 • Will we do an outdoor shoot or an in-studio shoot?

 The shoot is all up to you and the look you want us to go for.
 We can always prep for some studio time indoors, or go on an adventure and take advantage of natural daylight by shooting on location.
 Just let me know and we’ll get to work.

 • How is your retouching?

 I have always been a retoucher first and foremost.
-I us ethe photography as a tool to get me to the best final images.
+I use my photography as a tool to get me to the best final images.
 You can review my Retouching Portfolio, and you will see I have the skills to make you look amazing.

 Actor and Model Headshots need to make a good first and lasting impression so that casting directors, modeling agencies, and agents can see that you’re a naturally born star.
 Pick an outfit that’s comfortable and attractive enough to exude confidence and style.
 Be wary of picking clothes that are overly distracting, as poor clothing decisions make the photo look tacky and amateurish.
 You wouldn’t want the clothes to steal focus away from your face, would you?

 Some actors also try to mix it up by dressing in costume as a character, but wearing your normal clothes so that you appear as a regular person is always better than trying to land a role by playing a role.
 You want agencies to hire you and not your character.

 I swap backgrounds and lighting depending on your clothing, so bring several outfits (about 3-4 tops and bottoms that we can mix and match) for variety.
 Just remember to avoid patterned or brightly colored shirts and pants as these are visually distracting and require a great deal of complicated retouching.
 Solid, earthy tones are best, and please, no third-party logos.
 Athletes should also consider compression pants or other types of tights to help define shape.